SilenZcience/cat_win/DOCUMENTATION.md

 ### <a id="encx-encx">enc=X, enc&#42889;X</a>

-Sets the text Encoding that is being used to read and write Files.
+Sets the Text Encoding that is being used to read and write Files.
 Valid Options are defined by the Python Interpreter used (e.g. for [Python3.10](https://docs.python.org/3.8/library/codecs.html#standard-encodings)).
-The default Encoding is Utf-8.
+The Default Encoding is Utf-8.
-The default Encoding can be configured using the `default_file_encoding` element in the config menu (<a href="#--config---config">--config, --config</a>).
+The Default Encoding can be configured using the `default_file_encoding` Element in the Config Menu (<a href="#--config---config">--config, --config</a>).

 ```console
 > catw test.txt